BNLNPPS/esi-g4ox/README.md

 ### How to run the performance analysis in this branch

-The following command install the code from Git, compiles it and sets the revelant env variables for Opticks:
+The following command installs the code from Git, compiles it and sets the revelant env variables for Opticks:

 ```bash install.sh```